 After the asphalt is properly heated the heater is removed and the hot softened asphalt is raked.
-At this point a rejuvenator is sprayed onto the heated area replacing some of the oils that have oxidized out over time.
-At this point fresh hot asphalt is added and the area is luted to desired grade and compacted.
+At this point, a rejuvenator is sprayed onto the heated area replacing some of the oils that have oxidized out over time.
+At this point, fresh hot asphalt is added and the area is luted to desired grade and compacted.
 Because the existing asphalt around the area has also been heated it forms a better bond with the new asphalt then cutting and replacing.

 Some examples where it is best for infrared repair are potholes where it looks like the base is still intact, surface cracking where oxidation is present.
 If you want to add speed bumps or lower an area infrared is the best because it keeps a solid bond between the new and the existing asphalt.
 If there is a drainage issue asphalt can easily be raised or lowered to help water flow in an appropriate direction.
 Infrared is also a valuable tool when building up a handicapped ramp.
-By heating up the existing asphalt before adding the new asphalt for the ramp it insures a tight bind that keeps moister out.
+By heating up the existing asphalt before adding the new asphalt for the ramp it ensures a tight bind that keeps moisture out.

 Parking lot crack filling is a very important step in the asphalt maintenance plan.
 Especially in the Fargo Moorhead area where there is a freeze thaw cycle.
 Crackfilling helps seal your parking lot from water.
 Thus keeping your base or sub-base from weakening.
 It also keeps water in the crack from freezing and expanding the size of the crack.
 By keeping your parking lot properly crackfilled it can extend the life of your asphalt saving you money.